NEWLY UPDATED FOR 2021!

 - Purge rejected images from your library - Admit it... as photographers we give ourselves all sorts of juicy rationalizations for why we keep completely useless images around on our hard drives for years and years and years.
 You know the ones I'm talking about...the blurry ones, the poorly composed ones, the ones we are NEVER going to EVER do ANYTHING with.
 Do yourself a favor and go ahead and delete some of the junk.
 It's okay.
 Let them go.
 Year-end is a really good time to go back and evaluate which of your images you sincerely wish to keep for the long term.
 Deleting the bad ones not only frees up hard drive space and un-clutters your catalog database, but it also makes it easier on your creative mind because you remove all the distracting garbage material from your view.

-- Set personal, professional, and creative goals for 2017 - Figure out what you really want to accomplish in 2017 and make a set of choices in 2016 that leads you to your goals.
+- Set personal, professional, and creative goals for 2021 - Figure out what you really want to accomplish in 2020 and make a set of choices next year that leads you to your goals.

-- Start a 365 day photo project - January 1st is a great day to begin a photo-a-day exercise.
+- Start a 365 day photo project or a 52 week project - January 1st is a great day to begin a photo-a-day or photo-a-week exercise.
 It's great discipline and a fun project to attempt.
-Make and post at least one NEW photo every single day of 2016.
-(No fair resuing old shots - the idea is to force yourself to make at least one new image each day.)
+Make and post at least one NEW photo every single day or at least every week of 2020.
+(No fair resuing old shots - the idea is to force yourself to make at least one new image each day/week.)

 I find that getting my house in order at the end of the old year always makes for a good catapult into the new one.
 What are some of your year-end practices?
 Do you clean your gear?
 Throw out old proofs?
 Thank your clients?